-The 'Flying lead' version is sealed with thermally conductive potting compound and two flying leads with 0.75 sq. mm multi-strand conductors are employed for termination on site.
+The 'Flying lead' version is built in a compact sealed enclosure and provides two flying leads of 0.75 sq. mm multi-strand conductors for termination on site.

 Figure 11: ABM 'Flying lead' version

 Mounting

 DIN rail mounting of multiple DIN rail modules allows for a compact installation close to the protection relay status inputs.
 The DIN rail clip may be removed if required and the module secured using a number of methods: